AriFordsham/GHCWiki/pattern-synonyms.md

 ## Simple pattern synonyms

 The simplest form of pattern synonyms is the one from the examples above.
-The grammar rule is simply:
+The grammar rule is:

 `pattern`*conid**varid<sub>1</sub>* ... *varid<sub>n</sub>*`=`*patexp*

-where *patexp* is simply the intersection of the grammars for patterns and expression, i.e., those terms that are valid both as a pattern and as an expressions.
+where *patexp* is the intersection of the grammars for patterns and expression, i.e., those terms that are valid both as a pattern and as an expression.

-- Each of the variables on the left hand side must occur exactly one on the right hand side, and these are the only variables that can be mention on the right hand side.
+- Each of the variables on the left hand side must occur exactly once on the right hand side, and these are the only variables that can occur on the right hand side.
 - Pattern synonyms are not allowed to be recursive.
 Cf. type synonyms.
-- The semantics is simply given by expansion of the synonym.
+- The semantics is simply expansion of the synonym.

 Pattern synonyms can be exported and imported by mentioning the *conid* in the export/import list.
-Note that this suffers from the same constructor vs type confusion that already exists in `hiding` list, i.e., given the mention of a *conid* you cannot tell if it refers to a constructor or a type.
+Note that this suffers from the same constructor vs type confusion that already exists in a `hiding` list, i.e., given the mention of a *conid* you cannot tell if it refers to a constructor or a type.

 You may also give a type signature for a pattern, but as with most other type signatures in Haskell it is optional: